0n0w1c/electric-grid/readme.md

 *Wiring rules:*
 Small poles can connect to small and medium poles
 Medium poles can connect to small and medium poles
-Big poles can connect to big poles, substations, and underground substations
-Huge poles can only connect to huge poles
+Big poles can connect to big poles, substations, underground substations, and circuit poles Huge poles can only connect to huge poles
 Substations and underground substations can only connect to big poles
-Transformators can only connect to medium, big and huge poles
+Circuit poles can connect to circuit poles and big electric poles Transformators can only connect to medium, big and huge poles

 Small poles and substations are for power distribution and collection
 Medium, big and huge poles are for power transmission only
 Substations and underground substations are fast-replaceable
+Circuit poles create copper wire connections for performance considerations, but are hidden

 *Transformators can be controlled via the circuit and/or logistic networks.*